magwenelab/WeavePop/README.md

   * `config/` has the file `config.yaml`(provided [here](https://github.com/magwenelab/DiversityPipeline/blob/main/config/config.yaml)) that **you must edit** to adapt to your dataset.
   * A directory of results with the name specified in `config/config.yaml` will hold all the output.
   * `logs/` will hold the log files of all runs.
-  * Additionally you need to provide the **starting files** described bellow.
+  * Additionally you need to provide the **starting files** described below.
 It's recommended to put the data files in `data/` and the tables in `config/`.

 ## Starting files:
   * Metadata CSV table: A comma-separated table with one sample per row.
 Specify the path to it in `config/config.yaml`.
 Mandatory columns: `sample` (sample ID used in the FASTQ file names), `lineage` (lineage or group name that associates the sample with a reference genome), `strain` (strain name, it can be the same as `sample`).
 If the plotting will be activated you need  one metadata column to color your samples, specify the name of this column in the `config/config.yaml`.
 More columns with free format are allowed.
-[Example](https://github.com/magwenelab/DiversityPipeline/blob/main/config/sample_metadata.csv)
+[Example](https://github.com/magwenelab/DiversityPipeline/blob/main/config/metadata1.csv)
   * FASTQ files: Paired end short-read FASTQ files, one forward and one reverse file for each sample.
 The names of these files should be the names used in the metadata `sample` column, followed by an extension specified in the `config/config.yaml`.
 Files can be gzip compressed.
 The FASTQ files for all samples should be in the same directory (e.g., `data/samples/`, specified in the `config.yaml`).
   * Reference genomes:
     * If you will use reference genomes with annotation: Provide the FASTA and GFF files for each reference genome.
 The names of the files must be the ones in the `lineage` column of the metadata (e.g. `VNI.fasta` and `VNI.gff`).
 Put all the files in the same directory (e.g. `data/references`) and specify the path to it in the `config/config.yaml`.